DeepWriter: A Fact-Grounded Multimodal Writing Assistant Based On Offline Knowledge Base: Methodology

 \subsection{Task Definition}

-Given a collected domain-specific corpus $\mathcal{K}=\{D_1, \dots, D_m\}$ and a user-provided query or topic $Q$, our goal is to generate a long document $P$ with the following characteristics:
+Our goal is to generate a long document $P$ given a collected domain-specific corpus $\mathcal{K}=\{D_1, \dots, D_m\}$ and a user-provided query or topic $Q$, with the following characteristics:

-\begin{enumerate} \item \textbf{Multimodal Content}: The document should include relevant images, tables, and charts derived from the corpus. \item \textbf{Factual Grounding}: All claims, figures, and critical viewpoints must be accompanied by citations pointing to their source in the corpus. \item \textbf{Semantic Coherence}: The document must be logically consistent and flow naturally from one section to the next. \end{enumerate} Compared with existing writing assistants, DeepWriter aims to thoroughly put information together.
+\begin{enumerate} \item \textbf{Multimodal Content}: The document should include relevant images, tables, and charts derived from the corpus to enrich the modality of the document. \item \textbf{Factual Grounding}: All claims, figures, and critical viewpoints must be accompanied by citations pointing to their source in the corpus to minimizing the hallucination bought by the LLMs. \item \textbf{Semantic Coherence}: The document must be logically consistent and flow naturally from one section to the next. \end{enumerate} Compared with existing writing assistants, DeepWriter aims to thoroughly put information together.
 Since prompting for innovation may cause hallucination, in this paper, we require the agent to give less or simply not pose any novel conclusion.